coderdaudat/leo-chat/index.md

-## Extra Download Privacy Policy
+## LEO CHAT

-This Privacy Policy discloses the privacy practices for the Extra Download application (collectively, the “application” located at Google Play).
-Extra Download the provider of the Application (referred to as “us” or “we”), is committed to protecting your privacy online.
+This Privacy Policy discloses the privacy practices for the LEO CHAT application (collectively, the “application” located at Google Play).
+LEO CHAT the provider of the Application (referred to as “us” or “we”), is committed to protecting your privacy online.
 Please read the following to learn what information we collect from you (the “User” or the “End User”) and how we use that information.
 If you have any questions about our privacy policy, please email us.

 Please read this privacy policy carefully.
 By accessing or using our application, you acknowledge that you have read, understand, and agree to be bound to all the terms of this privacy policy and our application terms of use.
 If you do not agree to these terms, exit this application and do not access or use the application.